-A Victorian past sets the foundation in which a minimalist present takes form in this central Ohio house.
+Victorian heritage sets the foundation for minimalist expression in this central Ohio house.

-Arch11 restored the exterior of this nineteenth-century folk Victorian in Granville, Ohio and transformed the interior to a 21st century modern minimalist aesthetic.
-The project borders the entrance to a local liberal arts college, serves as a guest house for visiting faculty and provides an open, public floor plan for large gatherings and fundraising events.
-The light-infused home largely maintains the original footprint and building envelope, and inverts the original introverted Victorian plan at the public level to connect with the tree canopy of the adjacent ravine.
-The renewed main floor spaces—living, dining and kitchen—gracefully interweave together and with the landscape.
-Even the finely executed minimalist kitchen and aerie-like metal and glass box addition feel like purposeful insertions of art.
-The distribution of the remaining program of master bedroom and bath on the second level and wine cellar, office and media room at the walk-out basement level further defines the home’s inner sanctum and connection to the site.
+Working in a strict historic district, Arch11 restored the exterior of this nineteenth-century folk Victorian in Granville, Ohio, while transforming the interior to a 21st-century modern minimalist aesthetic.
+Situated at the entrance of a liberal arts college, this project fulfills a multifunctional role.
+Serving as a guest house for visiting faculty, it offers a open, public floor plan for large gatherings and fundraising events.
+The light-infused home maintains the original footprint and building envelope, while a contrasting zinc-clad modern addition visually connects the spaces to the adjacent ravine and allows natural light to permeate and illuminate the home.
+The main floor, living area, dining space, and kitchen seamlessly blend and integrate with the landscape.
+The allocation of the remaining spaces, including the primary bedroom, bathroom, wine cellar, office, and media room at the walk-out basement level, enrich the home’s inner sanctum and connection to the site.
+Walking through the home one experiences the constrast of historic structure with modern intervention.
+The result is an artful expression of a passage of time.